stfnw/pov-ascii/README.md

 # pov-ascii

-This is a simple demonstration of [persistence of vision (POV)](https://en.wikipedia.org/wiki/Persistence_of_vision) using the Atmel ATmega8 Microcontroller and eight LEDs to display ASCII-Strings.
+This is a simple demonstration of [persistence of vision (POV)](https://en.wikipedia.org/wiki/Persistence_of_vision) using the Atmel ATmega8 microcontroller and eight LEDs to display ASCII-Strings.

 I just wanted to try it out myself :-) (there are tons of projects like this online)